Controllability of Networked Sampled-data Systems: Networked sampled-data systems with special dynamics

 \subsection{Self-loop-state dynamics}

 Consider a networked sampled-data system with identical multi-dimensional self-loop node dynamics, i.e., $A=I_n$.
-In such a networked system, there is no interaction between the internal states of each node.
+In such a networked system, there are no interactions between the internal states of each node.
 The dynamics will become